shahmilav/jaguar/README.md

 <h1 align="center">Jaguar</h1>

 <p align="center">
 Jaguar is an open source Java project that aims to be a fully functioning web app.
 It has a login and sign up page to access the dashboard.
+Furthermore, users can edit and delete their account.
 </p>

 <!-- TODO: Turn image to a link to the website, and make it transparent.) -->